 Why Should a Business Redesign its Website?

-Aside from the usual marketing fluff that is usually spewed onto boardroom tables (we’re partly kidding, as these are actually all very valid points) on a semi-annual basis, there are a lot of technical reasons a company would want to redesign its website.
-But first let’s take a look at the reasons that often come from the marketing department.
+Apart from the marketing perspective, there may also be solid technical reasons a company would want to redesign its website.
+But first let’s take a quick look at some of the marketing reasons.